How to Build an MVP: A Step-by-Step Guide by Uptech

 In most cases, you can divide all minimum viable products into two major categories: low-fidelity and high-fidelity MVPs.

 • Low-fidelity MVPs are early product versions that have the purpose of validating the core idea without full-scale development.
-Examples include a pre-order MVP and a landing page.
+Common examples include a landing page MVP, a pre-order MVP, and demo videos or other non-code artifacts.

 • High-fidelity MVPs, in contrast, are more functional and closer to the final product, offering a detailed and interactive experience.
 Some popular examples are a concierge MVP, a Wizard of Oz MVP, and a single-feature MVP.

-Let’s take Uptech’s design concept of a banking web app for example.
+In addition to the Clearly case, let’s take Uptech’s design concept of a banking web app, for example.
 The design has everything needed for a landing page: It explains the product’s idea and provides all the functionality for signing up for a service.

 how to build mvp

-By the way, Airbnb MVP looked like a simply designed landing page.
+Airbnb is another classic example.
+Its early MVP looked like a simple landing page.
 Its main goal was to check if people would book the apartment.
 And that was pretty enough to see that, yes, people actually did it.

-The pre-order MVP is a crowdfunding approach when you sell your product before actually building it.
-It's great for projects that need much money to start and want customers to commit early.
+The pre-order MVP is a crowdfunding approach where you sell your product before actually building it.
+It's great for projects that need a lot of money to start and want customers to commit early.
 Think of it like when people pay in advance for a video game that's not out yet.
 This helps the people making the product to see if there's enough interest and get some money to help make it.

 Here’s an example of a pre-order MVP.
-People can buy a new version of the GTA video game — GTA VI — before its release.
-The price tag is insane, though.
+People can buy a new version of the GTA video game, GTA VI, before its release.
+Even with a high price tag, many people still reserved their copy early.

 how to build mvp